-Arts Northern Rivers have begun delivery of Auslan Creative, a major project working with the Northern Rivers Deaf community and multi-artform partners.
+Auslan Creative is a major project working with the Northern Rivers Deaf community and multi-artform partners.
 The project will deliver a creative development program aimed at exploring models for collaboration and practice development between artists of mixed abilities and cultures.

 The project responds to an approach made by Lismore-based Deaf arts worker Sigrid MacDonald, who identified a gap in creative opportunities for the Deaf community in the Northern Rivers region.
 By bringing together the deaf community and creative partners in workshop-based development opportunities, Auslan Creative will engage both Deaf and hearing participants through music, visual arts, performing arts and screen.

-Programming for the screen based explorations commenced on the 30th July with Screenworks delivering a series of film writing workshops.
-The intimate lab series is working with two local participants on developing a factual-based film project.
-The participants will be mentored weekly through to the 10th of September by award-winning short filmmaker, Karenza Ebejer, who has a talent for finding unique stories and bringing them to screen.
-During the workshops, the participants will be given the opportunity to explore creative storytelling ideas with the outcome of producing a concept document, script and teaser for a short film.
+Programming for the screen based explorations commenced on the 30th July in 2020 with Screenworks delivering a series of film writing workshops.
+The intimate lab series worked with two local participants on developing a factual-based film project.
+The participants were mentored weekly through to the 10th of September by award-winning short filmmaker, Karenza Ebejer, who has a talent for finding unique stories and bringing them to screen.
+During the workshops, the participants were given the opportunity to explore creative storytelling ideas with the outcome of producing a concept document, script and teaser for a short film.

-Exploring performing arts, Arts Northern Rivers has engaged Deaf contemporary dancer and choreographer Anna Seymour to deliver Ritual, Re-Route, Re-Connect.
-The movement-based workshop will be supported by NORPA by hosting the event in Lismore City Hall on Saturday the 22nd of August.
-Ritual explores participatory models of working with Deaf and hearing participants through movement and dance.
-Booking details will be released early August.
+Exploring performing arts, Arts Northern Rivers engaged Deaf contemporary dancer and choreographer Anna Seymour to deliver Ritual, Re-Route, Re-Connect.
+The movement-based workshop was supported by NORPA by hosting the event in Lismore City Hall in August 2020.
+Ritual explored participatory models of working with Deaf and hearing participants through movement and dance.

-Arts Northern Rivers has received funding to deliver the multi-arts project through the Australian Government’s Regional Arts Fund and by the NSW Government through Create NSW.
+Arts Northern Rivers received funding to deliver this multi-arts project through the Australian Government’s Regional Arts Fund and by the NSW Government through Create NSW.
 Arts Northern Rivers Executive Director, Peter Wood, said;

 “Arts Northern Rivers is thrilled with this funding outcome and looking forward to delivering an innovative skills and professional development opportunity for the Deaf and non-Deaf communities in the Northern Rivers.
 The project will feature creative collaborations with significant arts and cultural partners as well as the wider Deaf community in the Northern Rivers region – who will all contribute to the success of this important project ”

-The project will culminate with a forum that will interrogate the outcomes of the creative development program.
-These outcomes will inform further funding applications aiming to present a large-scale multi-arts festival event.
+The project outcomes will inform further funding applications aiming to present a large-scale multi-arts festival event.
 The event will aim to expand on the multi-arts workshops delivered through Auslan Creative project and will include creative development participants, creative leaders and emerging leaders for the Deaf community.